Conclusion: The Path Forward

 Where to go from here

-Start with the free foundation.
+Start with this framework.
 The CampusCISO IT Policy Framework, updated annually, is freely available at campusciso.com/it-policy-guide.
-The Framework is the underlying artifact this book interprets, with details for all 17 policies and 24 standards.
-Institutions can use the Framework on its own as a reference for self-directed work.
+The Community Edition is the foundation that all other CampusCISO IT Policy offerings build on.
+Institutions can use it on its own as a reference for self-directed work.

-Do it yourself with this guide.
-Building IT Policy Programs for Higher Education interprets the Framework.
-It includes a light assessment workflow in Chapter 10 and how to build a roadmap in Chapter 11.
-If you have the staff capacity and the patience, the book gives you everything you need to build a defensible IT policy improvement cycle.
+Build it with the guide.
+Building IT Policy Programs for Higher Education interprets the framework.
+It includes a light assessment workflow and a structured approach to building a development roadmap.
+An institution with the staff capacity and the patience will find everything it needs in the book to build a defensible IT policy improvement cycle.

 Get a baseline diagnostic.
-The IT Policy Diagnostic delivers a scored maturity report, peer benchmarking, and a prioritized gap list within two business days.
-It’s the fastest way to answer the question, “Where do we actually stand?”, with evidence you can bring to leadership.
+The IT Policy Diagnostic delivers a 0-100 score and a prioritized gap list within two business days.
+It’s the fastest way to answer “Where do we actually stand?” with evidence to bring to leadership.
 Useful for new CISOs in their first 90 days, programs preparing for audit, and any institution that wants a defensible baseline without committing to a larger engagement.

 Get a development roadmap.
-The IT Policy Roadmap provides a detailed review of every policy in your portfolio and a sequenced development plan weighted by impact, cost, complexity, and regulatory support.
+The IT Policy Roadmap provides a detailed review of every policy in an institution’s portfolio, peer benchmarking, and a sequenced development plan weighted by impact, cost, complexity, and regulatory support.
 Ideal for institutions that want to identify defensible improvement priorities.

 Make it ongoing.
 CampusCISO membership turns governance from a one-time project into a continuous improvement cycle with ongoing access to expert advisory support.